Call for participants and contributors

 May 23-24, 2023

 This workshop is organized by Tatsiana Shchurko, Ph.D.
-She is a queer feminist scholar and activist from Belarus and is currently a lecturer in the Department of Women’s, Gender and Sexuality Studies at The Ohio State University.
-Her research explores the historical and contemporary implications of U.S. Black internationalist women's travels to Soviet Eurasia.
-For any questions about the workshop, please contact Tatsiana Shchurko at email@example.com.
+She is a queer feminist scholar and activist from Belarus, currently a lecturer in the Department of Women’s, Gender and Sexuality Studies at The Ohio State University.
+For any questions about the workshop, please contact Tatsiana Shchurko at firstname.lastname@example.org.